18th Wing: Cold War

 The deployments to Southeast Asia continued until the end of United States involvement in the conflict.
-An electronic warfare capability was added to the wing in late 1968 with the reassignment of the 19th Tactical Electronic Warfare Squadron from Shaw AFB, South Carolina flying the Douglas EB-66E Destroyer (Tail Code: ZT).
+An electronic warfare capability was added to the wing in late 1968 with the reassignment of the 19th Tactical Electronic Warfare Squadron from Shaw Air Force Base, South Carolina flying the Douglas B-66 Destroyer (Tail Code: ZT).
 The B-66s remained until 1970, flying daily over the skies of Southeast Asia.

 During the 1968 Pueblo crisis, the 18th deployed between January and June to Osan Air Base, South Korea following the North Korean seizure of the vessel.
 Frequent deployments to South Korea have been performed ever since to maintain the air defense alert mission there.
 The McDonnell Douglas F-4C/D Phantom II replaced the F-105s in 1971, and a further upgrade to the McDonnell Douglas F-15 Eagle was made in 1979.

-On 6 November 1972, the 18th Wing dispatched the McDonnell Douglas F-4C/D Phantom II fighters of 44th Tactical Fighter Squadron and 67th Tactical Fighter Squadron to the Ching Chuan Kang Air Base in Taiwan until 31 May 1975, to assist Taiwan 's air defense, defend against aerial threats from China.
+On 6 November 1972, the 18th Wing dispatched the McDonnell F-4C/D Phantom II fighters of the 44th and 67th Tactical Fighter Squadrons] to the Ching Chuan Kang Air Base in Taiwan until 31 May 1975, to assist Taiwan 's air defense, defend against aerial threats from China.